microsoft/Shiksha-Copilot/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Legal Notices
+Microsoft and any contributors grant you a license to the code in this repository under the MIT License.
+For more details, see the [LICENSE](LICENSE) file.

+Microsoft, Windows, Microsoft Azure, and/or other Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.
+The licenses for this project do not grant you rights to use any Microsoft names, logos, or trademarks.
+Microsoft's general trademark guidelines can be found at http://go.microsoft.com/fwlink/?LinkID=254653.

+Privacy information can be found at https://go.microsoft.com/fwlink/?LinkId=521839

+Microsoft and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel, or otherwise.